-Canada’s Start-Up Visa (SUV) program is one of the most appealing immigration options for foreign entrepreneurs who want to invest in the Canadian economy and create jobs for Canadians.
+Canada’s Start-Up Visa (SUV) program is one of the most appealing immigration options for foreign entrepreneurs who want to invest in the Canadian economy.
 The program offers a direct track to Canadian permanent residence for eligible foreign entrepreneurs and their families.
 Start-Up Visa applicants who receive a letter of support from the designated business entity in Canada can also apply for a temporary work permit to set up their new businesses in Canada even before applying for permanent residence.

 What are the requirements to get a Start-Up Visa Work Permit?

 Before submitting an application for permanent residence under the SUV Program, potential applicants may apply for a short-term work permit under the International Mobility Program.
 Only those who have received a Commitment Certificate and Letter of Support from a designated business institution may be considered for a temporary work permit.
 Moreover, the applicant is at the same time the employer and the employee.

 There are three types of organizations which are allowed to issue Letters of Support under the Start-Up Visa Program: Venture capital funds, Angel investor groups, and Business incubators